 It was so amazing performing at the Savoy Theatre, it’s such an iconic theatre and I’m so glad I got to do a show there.

 As first cover Michelle, how did it feel playing this role for the first and last time?

 It’s my first ever leading lady role to cover so when I first went on I was definitely nervous!
 I never thought at twenty-one I would ever get to play a leading lady, it all kind of felt like a dream.

 Playing her for the last time was hard.
 I had a set schedule last show so I knew it would be my last one for a long time so I prepared to say goodbye.
 But then I was lucky enough to go on again one last time in the last two weeks before we closed.
 It will be something I never forget, so grateful for the opportunity.

-What’s your favourite track from the show?
+Do you have a favourite track from the show?

 Michelle is probably my favourite, she gets to do a bit of everything, featured ensemble at the beginning, a few dance numbers, then steps into a leading role.

-But… if I could play anyone I’d say Jimmy Early’s track.
+But… if I could play anyone, I’d say Jimmy Early’s track.
 He just always looks like he’s having so much fun on stage.
 Full out choreography and spinning around.